whataboutpets/minimal-mistakes/_posts/cats/2019-02-05-how-to-get-rid-of-cat-allergies.md

 But consider this:

-You spend from one-third to one-half of your time in the bedroom.
+You spend [at least one-third](https://www.sleepfoundation.org/excessivesleepiness/content/how-much-sleep-do-we-really-need-0){:target="_blank"} of your time in the bedroom.

-That's [minimum eight hours every day](https://www.sleepfoundation.org/excessivesleepiness/content/how-much-sleep-do-we-really-need-0){:target="_blank"} that you expose yourself to potential allergens!
+That's minimum eight hours every day that you expose yourself to potential allergens!

 So here's the deal: